 You can buy everything protein these days; protein Weetabix, protein popcorn, protein chocolate bars, it’s all got a bit out of hand.
 So what’s this all about?
 Let’s start by looking at what protein actually is and why our bodies need it.

 Protein is one of the essential nutrients that our bodies need alongside fats, carbohydrates, minerals, vitamins and water.
 Protein is responsible for the repair and structure of body tissues and is the major structural component of cells in the body.
 We break protein down into amino acids, and nine of the 20 amino acids that our body needs, must be provided through what we eat as our body can’t make them itself.
-Due to this importance, our diet needs to include an intake of a recommended 0.8 grams of protein per kilogram of body weight.
+Due to this importance, our diet needs to include intake of a recommended 0.8 grams of protein per kilogram of body weight.

-So if you weigh 11 stone, that’s around 69kg which means you should have 55.2 grams of protein each day, unless you’re doing intense exercise where you might need more.
+So if you weigh 11 stone, that’s around 69kg which means you should have 55.2 grams of protein each day, unless you’re doing an intense exercise where you might need more.
 There are around 13 grams of protein in an egg, 31 grams in a chicken breast and 27 grams in a tin of tuna.
-It’s not difficult to make up the amount of protein you need, while avoiding products like protein chocolate.
+It’s not difficult to make up the amount of protein you need while avoiding products like protein chocolate.

 Now, Weetabix protein contains a generous 7.6 grams of protein per 40g serving meaning you get a great start to your day without having to actually cook anything.
-This is where protein products come in so handy, they are fast and effective ways to give our bodies the protein they need, without having to cook chicken or boil an egg.
+This is where protein products come in so handy, they are fast and effective ways to give our bodies the protein they need, without having to cook a chicken or boil an egg.